zalenix/portaldocs/portal-sdk/generated/portalfx-extension-test.md

 ...
 ```

-<a name="portal-test-frameworks-user-management-blades-common-portal-blades-quickstart-blade"></a>
+<a name="portal-test-frameworks-blades-common-portal-blades-navigate-to-the-quickstart-blade"></a>
-##### QuickStart Blade
+#### Navigate to the quickstart blade

-Using a deep link you can navigate directly into a `QuickStartBlade` for a resource with `Portal.navigateToUriFragment`.
+The `Portal.navigateToUriFragment` method allows an extension to navigate directly into a `QuickStartBlade` for a resource by using a deep link.

 ```ts
 import testFx = require('MsPortalFx-Test');